 - Attention to detail

-Okay, even when you have your skills lined up and ready to go, how do you add them to your resume?
+Even when you have a strong list of customer service skills lined up and ready to go, how do you add them to your resume?

-First piece of advice — you want a mix of hard skills and soft skills.
+First piece of advice: incorporate a mix of hard and soft skills.
 Even though soft skills like empathy and active listening are what most people think of when they think of customer service, hard skills, such as CRM software proficiency and technical troubleshooting, are equally important.

 A customer service resume should be full of skills like these.
-We’ll show you how to add them, step by step.
+Let's see how to add them, step by step.

-How do you know which skills to highlight on your resume?
-Read the job description.
+To identify which skills to highlight on your resume, start by reading the job description closely.

 The job listing will lay out the duties and requirements for the role.
 Somewhere in there, you will find the skills most important to the employer.